afnanhussain2002/video-world/Readme.md

 3. Install mongoose, express and dotenv npm packages.

-note: when i need to talk with database, Its mandatory use "try catch" block for error handling
+note: when i need to talk with database, Its mandatory use "try catch" block for error handling use use "async await" on that function

 4. import mongoose, dotenv and connect database into a variable.
 Do not forget config dotenv